 The decoded function made repeated JSON-RPC eth_call requests to the Binance Smart Chain Testnet.
 Browser network logs showed a sequence of POST requests to this endpoint.
 Each response contained a small JSON object with hexadecimal data in the result field.
 When converted from HEX to Base64 and decoded, the data produced another JavaScript stage that was executed dynamically using .

-4. Clipboard hijack verified
+4. Clipboard hijack and payload analysis

 7. Immediate containment and documentation